Melania Trump Wears Same Valentino Dress 2 Days In A Row In Washington, D.C.

 “It is important to me that children can recognize, identify and express their feelings in order to promote their mental wellness and healing process.”

-It’s unknown how often First Lady Melania Trump will wear the same clothes again in the future.
+It’s unknown how often first lady Melania Trump will wear the same clothes again in the future.
 Like Kate Middleton, everything she wears is reported on and sells out fast.
 As a separate Inquistr report notes, the black Michael Kors suit-dress that Melania wore on Tuesday night at the joint Congress address was selling out.
 Social media went crazy with users willing to spend big bucks on the $10,000 dress.

 The $2,200 Roksanda Ilinic Roksanda white dress that Melania wore at the RNC last July sold out instantly.
-ABC News reports that Melania helped design the a cotton silk dress that had puffy chiffon sleeves.
+ABC News reports that Melania helped design the cotton silk dress that had puffy chiffon sleeves.

 Thank you for welcoming me @ChildrensHealth.
 My prayers and thoughts are with all of the children and families. #GROWUPSTRONGER pic.twitter.com/J8JoFTXniw